joao-frohlich/cpython/Doc/library/ast.rst

    Generates and returns an abstract syntax tree instead of returning a compiled code object.

-.. data:: PyCF_OPTIMIZED_AST

-   The returned AST is optimized according to the *optimize* argument in :func:`compile` or :func:`ast.parse`.

-   .. versionadded:: 3.13

 .. data:: PyCF_TYPE_COMMENTS

    Enables support for :pep:`484` and :pep:`526` style type comments (``# type: <type>``, ``# type: ignore <stuff>``).

    .. versionadded:: 3.8

-.. function:: compare(a, b, /, *, compare_attributes=False)

-   Recursively compares two ASTs.

-   *compare_attributes* affects whether AST attributes are considered in the comparison.
-If *compare_attributes* is ``False`` (default), then attributes are ignored.
-Otherwise they must all be equal.
-This option is useful to check whether the ASTs are structurally equal but differ in whitespace or similar details.
-Attributes include line numbers and column offsets.

-   .. versionadded:: 3.14

 .. _ast-cli: